noahsettersten/dotfiles/README.md

 - `shell/...`: Fish configuration (+ abbreviations), Starship prompt, Tmuxline snapshot.
 - `wm/...`: Window management configuration and scripts for [Yabai](https://github.com/koekeishiya/yabai), [Skhd](https://github.com/koekeishiya/skhd), and [Jankyborders](https://github.com/FelixKratz/JankyBorders).

-## Docker

-This repo contains a `Dockerfile` for spinning up the dotfiles within a container for validation.
-The `build_dots` and `run_dots` aliases can be used to help interact with Docker.

 ## Key mappings

 (Using shkd and yabai)